choiway/prognog/README.md

 24500 AAPL_projected_returns.csv
 ```

-I'll say upfront I only have a vague idea of why the Rust implementation is so much faster but will say that I would consider myself an average user of both languages and didn't do any optmizations in either language.
-I do use Pandas in the Python code but the part of Python code that I rewrote in Rust is effectively two for loops.
+I'll say upfront I only have a vague idea of why the Rust implementation is so much faster.
+I consider myself a naive user of both languages and didn't implement any language level optimizations in either implementation.
+I do use Pandas in the Python code and I have no idea if Pandas is optimized for certain types of computations and not for others.

 ## Projected Prices

 The algorithm used to project future prices generates a price for each day by randomly selecting a return from historical returns.
 The historical returns are categorized by 3-day volatility patterns based on the current day return relative to the 20-day standard deviation of returns.

-For each day that we need to project forward, we randomly select from a list of returns associated with a 3-day volatility pattern and multiply the current price by 1 + the return.
-For this analysis, projected prices for 49 days 500 times resulting in 24,500 projected prices.
+For each day that we need to project, we randomly select from a list of returns associated with a 3-day volatility pattern and multiply the current price by 1 + the return.
+For this analysis, we projected prices for 49 days 500 times resulting in 24,500 projected prices.
+In Python I used a dataframe from this look up with the pattern as the lookup column and the list of returns in another column.
+In Rust, I used a HashMap.

 ## The Optimization